Razia (TV series)

 Razia is a 2023 Pakistani television miniseries that premiered on Express Entertainment.
-It stars Mahira Khan, Shaheera Jalil Albasit, Moomal Sheikh and Mohib Mirza.
+It stars Mahira Khan, Shaheera Jalil Albasit (as Razia), Moomal Sheikh and Mohib Mirza.
 The series is directed and written by Mohsin Ali and produced by Kamran Afridi and Hina Aman.
 The series premiered on 15 September 2023 and concluded on 19 October 2023.

 Premise

-The miniseries is based on the social issues of the society regarding women's status and problems.
-The story revolves around Razia, the first born daughter in her house where everyone desired for a boy.
-The series chronicles her journey towards independence and realisation of self worth beginning when her brother was born and becomes the limelight of the house.
+The miniseries is based on social issues regarding women's status and the problems they face because of biased opinions regarding gender roles in society.
+The story revolves around Razia (played by Shaheera Jalil Albasit), the first-born daughter in her family where everyone had desired for a boy.
+The series chronicles her journey towards independence and realization of self-worth beginning when her brother was born and becomes the limelight of the house.

 Soundtracks

 Track listing

 Following is the listing of complete soundtracks of Razia TV series.